-Asking and answering questions is an important skill no matter what grade level you teach or the subjuct you’re working on.
-As students progress, questions deepen in complexity and purpose.
+Asking and answering questions is an important skill no matter what grade level you teach or the subject you’re working on.
+As students progress with questioning skills, questions deepen in complexity and purpose.
 Questions check comprehension and deepen understanding of material read, but questions also guide student research and exploration too.
 As adults, of all job related skills we need, asking and answering questions is probably at the top no matter what career path you take.
+To begin, I start with teaching the difference between thick and thin questions.

 With questioning, it’s important to start with analyzing questions.
 If we can help kids understand that not all questions are equal and that some questions are going to be more difficult to answer than others.
 That some questions require us to explain with more detail than a simple response, then they will be more equipped to answer them with detail.